neilyio/ultra-scroll/README.md

 ## Configuration

 There is little to no configuration.

+### Altering dumb mice behavior on emacs-mac

 If desired for use with dumb mice on `emacs-mac`, the variable `ultra-scroll-mac-multiplier` can be set to a number smaller or larger than `1.0` to decrease/increase mouse-wheel scrolling speed.
 Note that many fancier wheeled mice have drivers that *simulate* track-pads, so this variable will have no effect on them.
 For these, and for track-pads generally, scrolling speed should be configured in system settings.

+> [!NOTE]
+> Only certain systems provide pixel scroll offset (`PIXEL-DELTA`) for
+> older/wheeled mice.
+Use `M-x ultra-scroll-check` to see if yours does.
+> If not, it's recommended to stick with `pixel-scroll-precision-mode`.

+### Mitigating garbage collection pauses

 To reduce the likelihood of garbage collection during scroll, which can introduce slight pauses, the value of `gc-cons-percentage` is temporarily increased, and reset during idle time.
 The defaults should work well for most situations, but if necessary, can be configured using `ultra-scroll-gc-percentage` and `ultra-scroll-gc-idle-time`.

+### pixel-scroll inter-operation

+By design, `ultra-scroll` simply uses the in-built `pixel-scroll-precision-mode-map`, remapping the scrolling functions there with its own.
+The latter also has the capability of *faking* smooth scrolling using interpolation, e.g. for `scroll-up/down-command`.
+Simply set the relevant variables, like `pixel-scroll-precision-interpolate-page`, and they should "just work".

+> [!IMPORTANT]
+> Unlike `pixel-scroll-precision-mode-map`, `ultra-scroll` does not
+> support "faking" smooth pixel-level scrolling for mouse wheel movement
+> on systems that do not provide this data.
+You can determine if yours
+> does with `M-x ultra-scroll-check`.
+If not, it's recommended to stick
+> with `pixel-scroll-precision-mode`.

 ## Related packages and functionality